Stress Free Zone

 - Increased sense of wellbeing

-- Ability to cope with pain–physical pain and mental pain
+- Ability to cope with pain–physical and mental

 - Increased body awareness